 This year I did buy these replacement parts for our machine.
 So far, only replaced the filter on our vacuum, but it’s nice to have the extra parts on hand when we need them.

 Our Roomba got REALLY clogged up earlier this year, and I found this super helpful video that shows how to clean it out.
 It shows how to deep clean the brushes on your machine:

 I’ll update this post as we learn more about our Roomba.
 Bookmark this page and come back later to see what happens!
 We are pretty heavy users of the Roomba, so I’m hoping it will withstand the test of time.

-Looking for more ways to make homemaking easier?
+Looking for more ways to make home management easier?
 Check out these posts:

 Want to save this for later?
 Pin this Roomba Review to your favorite Pinterest board.